saahithjanapati/intrinsic-dimension-of-learning-paradigms/README.md

-# learning-intrinsic-dimension
+# intrinsic-dimension-of-learning
-analyzing learning in LLM's with intrinsic dimension estimation
+analyzing learning paradigms in LLM's with intrinsic dimension